Renew your registration and endorsement

 • have been convicted or found guilty in Victoria or elsewhere in the last 10 years of:

-• an indictable offence (for information about spent convictions, view the Spent convictions page)
+• an indictable offence.
+Find more information about spent convictions.

 • an offence under a state, territory or Commonwealth law regulating the provision of professional engineering services